cjhubbs/eleventy-bliss-blog/content/17/01/talking-complementarianism-and-egalitarianism-with-brent-thomas.md

 ---
-title: "Talking Complementarianism and Egalitarianism with Brent Thomas"
+title: 'Talking Complementarianism and Egalitarianism with Brent Thomas'
-date: "2017-01-03T01:07:16.000"
+date: 2017-01-03T01:07:16.000
+tags: ['theology']
 ---

 Brent Thomas is kicking the dust off his blog in the hopes of fostering some charitable discussions on contentious topics.
 He starts out with a doozy: [complementarianism vs. egalitarianism](http://www.holidayatthesea.com/can-we-talk-complementarianegalitarian-edition/).